MrKrYP70n/MrKrYP70n.github.io/_posts/2025-04-03-Reversing-Banking-Trojan-App-Part1.md

 <figure><center><img src="/assets/Malware/Banking-Trojan/Malicious.jpg" alt="Banner"  width="252" height="500"></center></figure>

 We are going to look at the behaviour and the capabilities of the malicious application.
 If you look at the message, the malicious actor has tried to create a sense of urgency to lure normal user.
-So let's started with analyzing how the application is working.
+So let's get started with analyzing how the application is working.

 ## Basic Analysis